IMsumitkumar/python-basics-QnA/Functions.md

 In this example, the function "greet" has two parameters, "name" and "greeting".
 The parameter "greeting" has a default value of "Hello", so if a value is not provided for it when the function is called, "Hello" will be used instead.

-###  How do you pass a function as an argument to another function in Python?
+### Q:  How do you pass a function as an argument to another function in Python?

 You can pass a function as an argument to another function by providing the function's name as the argument.
 For example, you can create a function execute_function that takes another function as its argument.